gvwilson/thirdbit/src/fiction/makers-return/index.md

 "We'll sort it out."

 Sorting it out turned out to mean a space walk.
+Doctor Meadows wanted to send one of the service bots, but Captain Leung insisted that he had to do it.
+"Have you forgotten why we had to launch in such a hurry?" he demanded.
+"If it's been compromised,
+it could cripple us or worse.
+And it's not like you can do it, or one of the children."

 Violet watched through half a dozen cameras as he climbed into a bulky yellow spacesuit.
 Doctor Meadows talked him through a checklist full of numbers and acronyms.
-Twice they stopped to trade a piece of equipment on his suit with its match from the other three suits hanging in the bay.
+Twice they stopped to swap a malfunctioning piece of equipment on his suit for its match from the other three suits hanging in the bay.

 "Think it'll be our turn some day?"
-Violet asked André.
+Violet asked André on their private channel.

 He blew a raspberry through the speaker.
 "Fat chance.